cbalint13/opencv-dlco/README.md

 * Math part in many places reorders computation from original formulas for being numericaly stable due to large floating point computations & error accumulations.
 Very special attention was given for these aspects during coding DLCO.
+Results may differ accross machines nd compiler flags.

 * Follow scripts and documentation from the `workspace` folder for getting through whole training procedure.